 The following figure shows the end-to-end architecture of the application.
 For more information, see Bookinfo Application.

 Log in to the console as

 demo-project).
 Go to Apps under Application Workloads, and then click Deploy Sample App on the right of the page.

 Click Next in the displayed dialog box where required fields are pre-populated and relevant components are already set.
-You do not need to change the settings and just click Create on the final page (Internet Access).
+You do not need to change the settings and just click Create on the final page.

 NoteKubeSphere creates the hostname automatically.
 To change the hostname, hover over the default route rule and click to edit it.
 For more information, see Create a Microservices-based App.

-In Workloads, verify that the statuses of all four Deployments reach
+In Workloads, verify that the status of all four Deployments is

-Running, which means the app has been created successfully.
+Running, indicating that the app has been created successfully.